vineetbogam15/MyShell/README.txt

         - Built in: pwd, exit, cd test, cd .., which cd, which touch
         - Bare names: touch test, rm test, gcc test.c -o test, mv test newName
         - Pathnames: executing compiled files (EX: ./test, ./a etc.)
+          - we also ran ./mysh multiple times to create multiple shells inside of each other, and made sure they exitted properly

 Next, we tested if our program properly created child processes with dup2() through redirection.
     - We checked if open() properly created the file if it didn't already exist, as well as opened